 meta contains the detector’s metadata while

-data is in itself a dictionary with the actual predictions.
+data is in itself a dictionary with the actual predictions (and other relevant values).
 It has either

-is_adversarial (filled with 0’s and 1’s) as well as
+is_drift (filled with 0’s and 1’s) as well as optional

 The exact details will vary slightly from method to method, so we encourage the reader to become familiar with the types of algorithms supported in alibi-detect.